guizar/redd-sens/Analyses.md

 library(broom)
 library(boot)

-# pth = "/Users/alejandroguizar/vlab/redd-sens/" # <- point to the project folder stored in your local directory
 pth = "~/redd-sens/" # <- point to the project folder stored in your local directory

 # Load functions